UviDTE-UviSpace/uvispace-documentation/docs/index.rst

 UviSpace
 ========

-UviSpace is an open-source hardware and software project developed at the *Electronic Technology  Department* in the `University of Vigo
+UviSpace is a free software testbed developed in the *Electronic Technology Department* in the `University of Vigo <http://uvigo.gal/uvigo_en/index.html>`_. to remotely control electric Unmanned Ground
-<http://uvigo.gal/uvigo_en/index.html>`_.
-It consists in a system to remotely
+Vehicles (UGVs) in indoor spaces.
+A group of camera-based localization nodes placed in the ceiling of the laboratory is in charge of detecting geometric shapes attached to the top of the vehicles.
+This information is transmitted to a main controller that extracts the pose (position and orientation) of the UGVs and sends the appropiate linear and angular speed setpoints to their motors depending on the trajectory to be followed.

-control Unmanned Ground Vehicles (UGVs) moving inside a delimited space, observed by a network of FPGA-based camera devices.
+The main goal of UviSpace is to provide a friendly, affordable and easy to mantain environment, where works related to a variety of topics can be carried out, such as distributed control, neural network controllers, or battery management systems, to name just a few.
+The multidisciplinarity of the working environment is also very suitable for students to carry out different types of projects.

 Source Code
 ===========